QSong-github/VIRSE/README.md

 <img width="658" alt="Screenshot 2025-03-21 at 7 31 36 PM" src="https://github.com/user-attachments/assets/867aa7c8-1538-41c2-9733-956666dafbf6" />

+### In Silico Simulation Module
+This module provides a fully controllable in silico simulation framework for generating DRACO-style single-molecule mutation data.
+The simulator produces synthetic DMS-MaPseq–like mutation matrices with user-specified structural patterns, mutation rates, background noise, cluster proportions, and sequencing depth.

+It is used to benchmark VARISEM, EM, and other clustering or mixture-model algorithms under realistic yet fully known ground truth.

 ### Contact
 For questions, issues, or feature requests, feel free to [open an issue]([https://github.com/QSong-github/VARISEM/issues) or contact me directly.
 If you use VARISEM in your research, please cite: